 - That the infringing business has misrepresented (intentionally or unintentionally) their products or services as being related to your business, which leads to or is likely to deceive customers into thinking that the goods/ services offered by the defendant are those of the claimant.

 - The misrepresentation causes or is likely to cause the claimant damage (i.e., financial loss) as a result.

 Passing off is a complicated area of intellectual property law.
 The sooner you have an understanding of your legal position the quicker you can start to help protect your business.

 We have experience in advising a broad range of clients as to potential passing off actions.
 We have acted for both businesses looking to make a passing off claim and in defending passing off claims.

-Please feel free to contact us for a free initial consultation to see how we can help you.
+Please feel free to fill in a contact form below to get in touch and see how we can help you – we offer free consultations.